uiyuvi/ai_rag_node_chatwithpdf/README.md

             ```

         4.1.3. next > create search index > it will take time to perform indexing. why we need this indexing? when we ask question, it is easy to perform search based on this indexing outcome
+5. Conversation:

+        5.1. create db for conversation - [refer](#db-design)

+# db design

+    1. create session collection

+        1.1. session could contains more than one converation

+        1.2. session id, dateTime when it is created

+    2. create conversation collection

+        2.1. conversation id, benongs to which session id, message, role of the message (user | AI)

 ### Vector search Architecture